clickcrystals-development/ClickCrystals/README.md

 ClickCrystals (bro really changed his name to this): For creating ClickCrystals' TikTok account Tesla Tower: Best NBT Creator frfr
 I No One: Bro is fr my infinite ideas source + \#1 Bug Spotter
+TaxEvasion: Thank you for your changes to AntiCrash and addition of no explosion particles!
 ```